How to keep your bike roadworthy (and safe!)

 We’ve seen many cyclists with helmets tilted way too far back on their heads — we’ve even seen some cyclists wearing helmets back to front!

-What you need to do: is a) make sure your helmets fits; b) wear it level on your head (the right way round!) so it protects from your forehead all the way to the back of your head and; c) have the straps tightened so they do up under your chin without pinching or squeezing.
+What you need to do is: make sure your helmets fits and wear it level on your head (the right way round!) so it protects from your forehead all the way to the back of your head.
+Last but not least have the straps tightened so they do up under your chin without pinching or squeezing.